sjoerdvankreel/firefly-synth/manual.md

 A knob with a circle in it or a slider with a small dot in it means it can be modulated by the CV matrices.<br/>
 Hover over a parameter to see a more detailed description.

+By default the UI shows the realtime state of the audio engine for both graphs and parameters.<br/>
+Since this is quite CPU expensive (sorry i didn't do fancy gpu offloading) there's an option to back down on the amount of realtime repainting, see Visuals dropdown in the master section.

 ### Drag-and-drop to mod matrix support

 - Drag any parameter that can act as a mod source (Aux N, Mod Wheel etc) by dragging the parameter label